Bankruptcy Exemptions in Buffalo

 lose your wedding ring?
 Will you have to sell your tools or your coin

 collection?
-At Christopher D. Smith & Associates, we are here to tell
+At Smith & Messina LLP, we are here to tell

 you that thanks to bankruptcy exemptions, you may not have to give up anything.